Gareth Bale: Great Britain

 Bale, who met the age criteria to play in the 2012 London Olympics, said in May 2011 "I want to play in the Olympics" for the Great Britain Olympic football team, in defiance of the FAW.
 On 28 October 2011, Bale became the first player to be photographed modelling the British 2012 London Olympics football supporters' shirt.
 In response, FAW chief executive Jonathan Ford said: "Our position remains unchanged.
 We are not for Team GB.
 Gareth can make his own choices and make his own decisions.
 But we are not going to stop anyone playing."
 On behalf of Bale, a spokesman said "while he is 100% Welsh, he is also British".

 At the end of June 2012, Bale pulled out of the tournament with a back injury.
 On 29 June, he advised the Team GB football manager, Stuart Pearce, that he would not be available for selection as he had aggravated an old back and hip injury during a training run.
 In view of the short recovery time between the end of the Olympics and the start of the Premier League season, Bale had decided to withdraw rather than exacerbate the problem.
 Bale recovered from his injury in good time to be included on Spurs' pre-season tour of the United States, scoring against LA Galaxy on 24 July and against New York Red Bulls a week later.
 Between these matches, Bale also played against Liverpool when he was injured in a tackle by Charlie Adam.

 Bale's appearances in Spurs' pre-season tour coincided with Team GB's Olympic matches, where they drew with Senegal before victories over the United Arab Emirates and Uruguay took them through to the knockout stages, where they lost to South Korea following a penalty shoot-out.
 Bale's withdrawal from the Team GB squad attracted calls for sanctions against him including a ban from the rest of Spurs' pre-season tour but, in the absence of an official complaint by Team GB, these were not carried out.
 Spurs' manager, André Villas-Boas, defended the player insisting that Bale "had recovered quicker than expected".
 The club's stance was supported by British Olympic Association chairman Lord Moynihan.

-Tottenham released a statement in relation to Bale's non-selection for Team GB, they stated that "Gareth sustained an injury as he built up his fitness ahead of joining up with Stuart Pearce's side.
+Tottenham released a statement in relation to Bale's non-selection for Team GB, stating that "Gareth sustained an injury as he built up his fitness ahead of joining up with Stuart Pearce's side.
 MRI scan reports were sent to the FA medical team on 29 June 2012.
 He was subsequently not selected on the basis of this injury and the inability to predict recovery time.
 This decision was not taken lightly and made only after consultation with Team GB's medical team, who were in agreement after seeing the medical reports."